DEEPAK2200233/mdp-representation/README.md

 ### Reward Function

 The reward function assigns rewards based on the effectiveness of the chosen action in reaching the destination without delay.
 A higher reward is given for efficient routes, while a penalty is assigned for blocked roads or unnecessary detours.

-    Reward function: R(S, A) = Positive reward for reaching the destination efficiently, negative reward for taking a detour or encountering a blockage.

 ### Graphical Representation
 Write your answer here